 - No breach of the peace on repossession.
 The creditor cannot enter a locked garage or enclosed area, use force or threats, damage your property, or take the car over your objection on the spot.

 - A commercially reasonable post-repo sale, with notice.
-The creditor must give reasonable notification before selling and conduct a commercially reasonable sale, and you have the right to redeem by paying the balance plus reasonable costs any time before the sale.
+The creditor must tell you before the car is sold and must run a commercially reasonable sale.
+You also have the right to redeem the car by paying the balance plus reasonable costs any time before the sale.

 - The same KCPA deception remedies any other KY buyer has.
 Concealment of a GPS or starter-interrupt device, or any other material misrepresentation, is actionable under the KCPA regardless of the size of the loan.